argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.11.0
+* Add button to open downloaded videos folder
+* Add simple option to convert to mp4 for shared files into platforms where webm is not supported.
+Option is in tab general
+* Internal structure changed, now is dynamic allowing to do cool things on future
+* Update binaries

 #### Version 3.10.1
 * Fix arguments for advanced filter
 * Update binaries to fix JS player extraction in download feature